dhruvs12/ece49595nl-GloVe/README.md

 The algorithm also requires Lipschitz continuous differentiability of $f$, which we have assuming that our function $f$ inside the cost function is differentiable, and given that
 $X_{ij}$ is bounded.
-It also requires that $f$ is strongly convex, which we cannot guaruntee given the non-linearity of the $f$ in the cost function.
+It also requires that $f$ is strongly convex, which we cannot guarantee given the non-linearity of the $f$ in the cost function.
 This method may not reach a global minimum, but our terms should descend along the gradient regardless.

 ### Learning rate adjustment